 Mr. Arnell is the President and Chief Executive Officer of Helm Energy Advisors Inc. ("Helm Energy"), a private company he founded in March 2015 that provides advisory services to the global energy sector.
 Prior to founding Helm Energy, from September 2010 to March 2015, Mr. Arnell was employed with Golar LNG Ltd., including as Chief Executive Officer from February 2011 to March 2015.
-Golar LNG is a U.S. public company focused on owning and operating LNG midstream floating assets.
 Prior to joining Golar LNG, Mr. Arnell held various senior positions within the BG Group of companies from 2003 to 2010 and with other energy companies prior to that time.